There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 We went on an organised boat trip which did cost us €25 each.
 70 minutes of exploring the coastline and many other caves (not only the Algar de Benagil) was definitely worth it! 🙂 But yes, you are right, the Benagil Cave is the highlight of the boat trip 🙂

 Make sure you reserve your ticket earlier as the guys as super busy in the high season.
-All you have to do is booking online a spot for a specific day – you will pay on the day of your trip but make sure you take cash with you!
+All you have to do is book online a spot for a specific day – you will pay on the day of your trip but make sure you take cash with you!

 Things to see and do in Algarve Portugal?
 Olhão is just 10 minutes from Faro and is the largest fishing port in all of the Algarve.
 Many beautiful islands can be reached by boat from Olhão, including Ilha da Armona which has miles of unspoiled white sand beach.
 Foodies will love Olhão for its local cuisine, mainly consisting of fresh clams, shellfish and fish.

 Best towns in the Algarve?
-In the western side of the Algarve is Portimão.
+On the western side of the Algarve is Portimão.
 It is one of the largest towns on the Algarve coast and has a rich history, including being severely damaged in the 1755 earthquake.
 It only started being known as Portimão in 1924, and before that was named Burj Munt and Porcimunt.
 Visitors can enjoy the abundant fishing port and plenty of local shops and markets.

 26. Costa Vicentina